MassimilianoRoccamena/AN2DL-Project/description.md

 The overall project is splitted in multiple stages, performed in parallel by each member, grouped in a list ordered by the model complexity and temporal execution

-Each stage is driven by some instance of deep learning architecture
+Each stage is driven by some instance of deep learning architecture, focusing on searching for a good deep learning encoding of labeled images

 1. Basic CNN
 2. VGG
 3. Inception & ResNet
 4. InceptionResNet & NASNetLarge

-In each stage we also performed some hyperoptimization and comparison with previous architectures, focusing on searching for a good deep learning encoding of labeled images, as well as exploring different classifiers on top of it
+In each stage we also performed some hyperoptimization and comparison with previous architectures, as well as exploring different classifiers on top of it

 In particular, we started by building our small CNN architectures from scratch focusing on the repetition of convolution and pooling layers, then exploring different patterns